-In this digital age, it’s now incredibly easy to automate your finances in just about every way you can imagine, from automatic bill payments, to automatic investment contributions, according to Kenny Senour, certified financial planner with Millennial Wealth Management.
+In this digital age, it’s now incredibly easy to automate your finances in just about every way you can imagine, from automatic bill payments to automatic investment contributions.

 Plan for Each Dollar